A Smaller School?

 Key Characteristics of Virtual Tours

-• Interactive Hotspots: Clickable elements provide additional information, photos, videos, or links to related content.
+- Interactive Hotspots: Clickable elements provide additional information, videos, photos, or links when viewers explore specific features.

-• 24/7 Availability: Unlike in-person tours, virtual options are accessible anytime from anywhere in the world.
+- Always-On Availability: Unlike scheduled tours or open houses, virtual tours are accessible 24/7 from anywhere in the world.

 Virtual Tour vs. Related Digital Experiences